-- Go into the Setup Utility program by following the instructions in Chapter 7 "Using the Setup Utility program" on page 83.
-Then, select Main → System Summary to view the information. - On the Microsoft[®] Windows[®] 7 operation system, click Start, right-click Computer, and select Properties to view the information. - On the Windows 8 operating system, move your cursor to the top-right or bottom-right corner of the screen to display the charms.
-Then click Settings → PC info to view the information.
+- On the Microsoft® Windows® 7 operation system, click Start, right-click Computer, and select Properties to view the information. - On the Microsoft Windows 8 or Windows 8.1 operating system, go to the desktop and move your pointer to the top-right or bottom-right corner of the screen to display the charms.
+Then click Settings → PC info to view the information. - On the Microsoft Windows 10 operating system, click the Start button to open the Start menu.
+Then, click Settings → System → About to view the information.